JimmyNguyen09-AI/JimmyNguyen09-AI/README.md

 🎓 **Australian IT Student from Vietnam**
 💡 Passionate about **Artificial Intelligence** & building cool projects.
-📚 Currently majoring in **Information Technology** and exploring Machine Learning, Computer Vision, and AI Agents.
+📚 Currently majoring in **Information Technology** and exploring Machine Learning, Deep Learning, Computer Vision, and AI Agents.

 This is where I store my fun & experimental AI projects.
 If you like my work, feel free to ⭐ star or 🍴 fork — it really motivates me! 🙏